Banuba/agora-plugin-filters-android/README.md

 )
 ```

+#### Load effects from assets

-Use `BanubaExtensionManager.loadEffect` method for applying AR effects.
+Use `BanubaExtensionManager.loadEffectFromAssets` method for applying AR effects stored in Android assets folder.
 Use empty string `""` for `effectName` to cancel an effect.

+#### Load effects from file

+Use `BanubaExtensionManager.loadEffectFromFile` method for applying AR effects stored on device internal storage.
+Use empty string `null` to cancel an effect.

 Finally, it is highly recommended to bind applying AR effects to Android lifecycle events by overriding [onResume](app/src/main/java/com/banuba/sdk/agorapluginexample/MainActivity.kt#L177) and [onPause](app/src/main/java/com/banuba/sdk/agorapluginexample/MainActivity.kt#L185) methods
 otherwise current effect might be applying even though the app is in the background and the user is not interacting with it.